Ulam number: Examples

 There are infinitely many Ulam numbers.
-For, after the first n numbers in the sequence have already been determined, it is always possible to extend the sequence by one more element: U_{n−1} + U_{n} is uniquely represented as a sum of two of the first n numbers, and there may be other smaller numbers that are also uniquely represented in this way, so the next element can be chosen as the smallest of these uniquely representable numbers.
+For, after the first n numbers in the sequence have already been determined, it is always possible to extend the sequence by one more element: U_{n−1} + U_{n} is represented as a sum of two of the first n numbers, so either it is a term of the sequence or it can be expressed in a different way as a sum of two elements.
+But since all other sums of two elements among the first n are less than U_{n−1} + U_{n}, there must be an element of the sequence between Un and U_{n−1} + U_{n}.
+The next element is therefore the smallest of the uniquely representable numbers that exceed Un.

 Ulam is said to have conjectured that the numbers have zero density, but they seem to have a density of approximately 0.07398.

 Properties

 Apart from 1 + 2 = 3 any subsequent Ulam number cannot be the sum of its two prior consecutive Ulam numbers.